FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 keep the `Alt` key down, then press the `Shft` and `<` keys together.
 However, there is a `~/.lem/init.el` initialization file where one can define new commands.
-Add the following commands to the `~/.lem/init.el` file:
+So, let's add the following commands to the `~/.lem/init.el` file:

 ```Lisp
 ;; -*- lisp -*-